Remove Second Mortgage from your Home

-In order to remove a second mortgage from you home you have to show that the value of the property is worth less than the balance owed on the first mortgage.
+In order to remove a second mortgage from your home you have to show that the value of the property is worth less than the balance owed on the first mortgage.
 For example, suppose your home or investment property is worth $190,000.00 and you owe $200,000.00 on the first mortgage and $50,000.00 on the second mortgage.
-In this example you could remove the second mortgage in a Chapter 13 Bankruptcy by treating the second mortgage as an unsecured loan and paying a percentage (usually a very small percentage) over a 3 to 5 year period.
+In this example, you could remove the second mortgage in a Chapter 13 Bankruptcy by treating the second mortgage as an unsecured debt and paying a percentage (usually a very small percentage) over a 3 to 5 year period.
 Very often the amount paid is actually less than the original monthly second mortgage payment.

-In essence, most people no longer have to pay the second mortgage and make one smaller payment to the bankruptcy court for 3 to 5 years and, once the Chapter 13 Bankruptcy is completed, the second mortgage is discharged and removed.
+In essence, most people no longer have to pay the second mortgage and make one smaller payment to the bankruptcy court for 3 to 5 years and, once the Chapter 13 Bankruptcy is completed, the second mortgage is discharged and removed from your property.
 This is a very useful tool and a way to "level the playing field", by bringing the amount owed on your home closer to its actual value.
 This can be done regardless of an impending foreclosure.
 We can stop the foreclosure.
 It is important to consult with an experienced bankruptcy lawyer before you decide to file a chapter 13 bankruptcy.

 2. REDUCING THE BALANCE OWED ON MORTGAGE(S) FOR MULTI-FAMILY HOMES AND INVESTMENT PROPERTIES: